Associate Professor of Social Sciences and Engagement

 Current supervision:

-- Director of Studies: Self harm and resilience in young adult mental health patients.
+• Hilbert Abie (PhD) (Director of Studies): Self-harm and resilience in adult mental health patients.

-- Co-supervisor: 'The existential crunch that is middle age': Exploring the experiential impact of lifecourse events on the pyschosocial wellbeing of women at midlife in the UK.
+• Jacqui Merchant (PhD) (co-supervisor): 'The existential crunch that is middle age': Exploring the experiential impact of life-course events on the pyschosocial wellbeing of women at midlife in the UK.

 Research interests for potential research students

-I am interested in supporting students whose research interests are related to adult abuse and safeguarding, empowerment and vulnerability, mental health, engagement/participation/ partnership working, co-production, and advocacy.
-I also specialise in participatory research, and other creative and critical research methodologies.
+I am interested in supporting students whose research interests are related to adult abuse and safeguarding, ageing and the life-course, empowerment and vulnerability, mental health, engagement/participation/partnership working, co-production, and advocacy.
+I also specialise in participatory research and other creative and critical research methodologies.

 Research

-I have a strong interest and expertise in participation, engagement and co-production and work closely with a range of individuals and organisations to develop and undertake my research.
-I am the co-head of the Centre for Applied Social Sciences (CASS) and an active member of the DISCRIM network.
-Within CASS, I am also on the editorial board for the CASS Working Papers, am the web development lead, and also run both a writing group and a reading group for CASS members.
+I have a strong interest and expertise in participation, engagement, and co-production, and work closely with a range of individuals and organisations to develop and undertake my research.
+I am the Research and Knowledge Exchange Champion for Social Sciences, the UoS REF Unit 20 (Social Work and Social Policy) lead and the former co-head of the Centre for Applied Social Sciences (CASS).

-I am a member of the European Social Work Research Association (ESWRA) and as part of this I am involved in a Special Interest Group focused on Gerontological Social Work.
+I am the co-convenor of the European Social Work Research Association's special interest group, the European Network for Gerontological Social Work.
 I am also on the International Advisory Board for the journal 'European Social Work Research'.

 Examples of recent research projects: